Eloque/CexControl/README.md

 ## CexControl
 ### Description
-CexControl is a simple utility script to manage mining reinvestments on Cex.IO, simply put, it takes the full profit from BTC and NMC minig and automatically uses that to buy more GHS.
+CexControl is a simple utility script to manage mining reinvestments on Cex.IO, simply put, it takes the full profit from BTC and NMC mining and automatically uses that to buy more GHS.
 It has some nice features that calculate prices and try to optimize orders.
 This is Beta software.
 Use at your own risk.

 ### Installation